 Globally Engaged Education Innovation Award

-the Office of the Vice-Provost, Global Engagement
+In partnership with the Office of the Vice-Provost, Global Engagement

-This award honours the outstanding efforts of an individual or a team of students, staff and/or faculty (in any combination) who innovatively internationalize a course or program of teaching and learning, by embedding global content, perspectives and dimensions into the course or program.
+The Principal鈥檚 Globally Engaged Education Innovation Award recognizes innovation in internationalization of both teaching and learning in a course or program.
+Successful innovation is exemplified through evidence-based approaches to learning outcomes that are student-focused and demonstrate global engagement.
+This award honours the outstanding efforts of an individual or a team of students, staff, and/or faculty (in any combination) who innovate their course or program of teaching and learning by embedding the UN SDGs, global content, perspectives, and dimensions into the core learning outcomes of the course or program.
+The outlined innovation can take place on campus or as part of a field course or program.

 Selection Criteria: